openstack-archive/fuel-web/docs/develop/nailgun/development/env.rst

     does not match, please install Python 2.6 as described in step 1.
     If Python version matches, skip step 1.

-    Please note that these instructions were tested on Ubuntu 12.04.4 (64 bit) that contains Python 2.7 and requires downgrade to Python 2.6.
+    Please note that these instructions were tested on Ubuntu 12.04.4 (64 bit) and Ubuntu 14.04 (64 bit) that both contain Python 2.7 and require downgrade to Python 2.6.
     PPA instructions listed below install Python 2.6 but do not remove Python 2.7.
     The default Python version remains 2.7.
     You will have to specify Python version when you create virtual environment (see 8.1.1.1. step 5).